-The juniors have the ACT test approaching and will be taking it right after spring break ends.
+The juniors have the ACT test approaching, and will be taking it right after spring break ends.
 As for us seniors, we’re lucky enough to have the day off if our Essential Skills are completed, but it’s our duty to help the juniors out.
-ACT day may be boring, stressful, and even a waste of time to some people, but the test can be very important when applying for colleges and scholarships.
+ACT day may be stressful, but the test can be important when applying for colleges and scholarships.
 So, here are the do’s and don’ts of taking the ACT.

-- Get good sleep the night before and eat a healthy breakfast the morning of.
-It may sound cliche, but you really can’t be mentally sharp if you’re tired and/or hungry.
-Also, make sure to bring snacks to school for between tests.
-This is a VERY long test and you’re not going to make it through the day without something to power you up.
+Get good sleep the night before and eat a healthy breakfast the morning of.
+It may sound cliché, but you can’t be mentally sharp if you’re tired or hungry.
+And make sure to bring snacks to school for between tests.
+This is a long test, and you won’t make it through the day without something to power you up.

-- Answer questions you know first.
-If you have time, go back and try to complete the question that you were unsure of, great, however, if worst comes to worst, just guess, because at least there’s a chance that you could get the question right.
+Answer questions you know first.
+If you have time, go back and complete the questions you were unsure of, great.
+However, if worst comes to worst, guess.
+There’s a chance that you could get the question right.

-- Bring the materials you need and be prepared for the test (meaning more than one pencil).
-Show up on time with what you need and give yourself enough time to get to school so that you don’t feel rushed.
-It may be easy to brush off this test as unimportant, but it’s to your advantage if you take it seriously and try your best.
+Bring the materials you need and be prepared for the test (meaning more than one pencil).
+Show up on time with what you need and give yourself enough time to get to school so you don’t feel rushed.
+It may be easy to brush off this test, but it’s to your advantage to take it seriously and try your best.

-All in all, just show up prepared, try your best, and focus throughout the whole test.
+Show up prepared, try your best, and focus throughout the test.
 I know it’s difficult, but it’s just one day.
 If every other junior can do it, then so can you.
-Just know that us seniors will be with you in spirit, and we feel your pain.
+Us seniors will be with you in spirit, and we feel your pain.
 Keep going strong, juniors, because the year is almost done!